catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   | aXXXXXXX-XXXX-XXXX-XXXX-XXXXX02562da | tls-loadbalancer     | XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX | 192.168.0.45 | ACTIVE              | ONLINE           | amphora  |
   +--------------------------------------+----------------------+----------------------------------+--------------+---------------------+------------------+----------+

-Create a listener that uses the secret and deals with the traffic
+Now that our loadbalancer is ready, we can move on to the next step.
+We need to create a listener on our loadbalancer.
+This is the part of the loadbalancer that interacts with our secret and actually performs the TLS functions.

 .. code-block:: bash

+  # ensure that you use the right name for your TLS secret when sourcing the default container.
+  # in this tutorial we used the name 'tls-secret'

-  $ openstack loadbalancer listener create --protocol-port 443 --protocol TERMINATED_HTTPS --name listener1 --default-tls-container=$(openstack secret
+  $ openstack loadbalancer listener create --protocol-port 443 --protocol TERMINATED_HTTPS --name tls-listener --default-tls-container=$(openstack secret
-  list | awk '/ tls-secret-test1 / {print $2}') tls-loadbalancer
+  list | awk '/ tls-secret / {print $2}') tls-loadbalancer

   +-----------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
   | Field                       | Value                                                                                                                                                                                                                                                                              |